ros2/ros2_documentation/README.rst

 ROS 2 is under heavy development.
 You can check out the `tutorials page <Tutorials>` to see a range of examples of what the system can do in its current state, if it fits your project *today* depending on the exact requirement.
 For details of the current features, see `Features <Features>`.
-If migrating code from ROS to ROS 2, check `the migration guide <Migration-guide>`.
+If migrating code from ROS to ROS 2, check `the migration guide <Migration-Guide>`.

 What's ahead
 ------------